-The following documents are submitted in one set to the International Relations Office at 49/2 Leningradsky Prospekt, rooms 100a and 102:
+The following documents are submitted in one set to the International Relations Office at 49/2 Leningradsky Prospekt, rooms 102 and 100a:

-- an application form completed in MS Word and signed by the dean of the faculty and the head of the master's program; - a document confirming foreign language proficiency at level B2 or higher (international language certificate or a FinU certificate signed by the head of the Department of Foreign Languages); - a copy of the first page of your international passport.
+- an application form completed in MS Word and signed by the dean of the faculty and the head of the master's program; - a document confirming foreign language proficiency at level B2 or higher (international language certificate or a FinU certificate signed by the head of the Department of Foreign Languages; the procedure for obtaining this document can be found here in Russian); - a copy of the first page of your international passport.

 The Academic Mobility Division of the International Relations Office also obtains a students' academic transcript at the Student Office (students themselves do not have to provide it).
 A student is unable to participate in the Competition if the set of provided documents is incomplete.